Thermometer in hot climate, in front of houses.

 Maximus expanded the existing OSHA-NIOSH Heat Safety Tool mobile application into a five-tab user interface with new functionality, including:

-• Heat gauge to indicate current local heat index and corresponding risk level
+• Heat gauge to indicate the current local heat index and the corresponding risk level

 • 14-hour heat forecast that dynamically shows predicted changes throughout the day

-• Editable location, temperature, and humidity controls for calculation of variable conditions
+• Editable location, temperature, and humidity controls for the calculation of variable conditions

 • Signs and symptoms of heat-related illnesses, including heat stroke, heat exhaustion, muscle tissue damage, heat cramps, and heat rash